Every Scottish local authority's new lockdown level — and what it means for you

 Socialising

-- 6/2 indoors (Exceptions for Orkney, Shetland and Western Isles as from Friday:in-home socialising from one other household) i.e. max 6 people from 2 households
+- From 19 November 2020 meeting in cafes, restaurants and bars will increase to a maximum of 8 people from up to 3 households outdoors.
+(Exceptions for Orkney, Shetland and Western Isles: in-home socialising from one other household) i.e. max 6 people from 2 households

 - 6/2 outdoors